dsb-norge/.github/README-renovate-config.md

 ## Making changes
 Changes to the config file in this repo takes immediate effect on all repositories referring to this common config.

-To validate the config before commit, install the validator with `npm i -g renovate` and then check the config with the command `renovate-config-validator`.
+To validate the config before commit, install the validator with `npm i -g renovate` and then check the config:

+    cp renovate-config.json renovate.json && renovate-config-validator && rm renovate.json

 ### Need to configure a secret?
 __DO NOT COMMIT PLAIN TEXT SECRETS TO THIS REPO!__